johnno1962/ApportablePlugin/README.md

 stub in the shared library.
 This registers any selector references and "swizzles" the new implementations onto the original class.
 Remember to "Apportable/Prepare" your project to make APLiveCoding available.

+### Demo App

+A small demo app is included in the plugin which can be opened using the "Apportable/Demo" menu item.
+Run the applpication using "Apportable/Debug" and edit the file "INRoseView.m" to see how changing the various hard coded values affects the displayed appearance demonstrating the new implementation has been loaded.

 ### MIT License

 Copyright (C) 2014 John Holdsworth